-GME 101 - Marketing Principles
+GME 101 - Principles of Marketing

-The study of the market is visualized as a human activity aimed at satisfying the needs of the consumer through a process of economic, social, cultural, psychological, and political exchange; which affects all types of organization.
-According to Stanton, (1984, p.7) "marketing is a total system of business activities designed to plan, price, promote, and distribute want-satisfying goods and services to present and potential customers."
-The role played by organizations and individuals as participants in this process is discussed.
-The course requires the active participation of students in workshops and activities to develop oral and written communication skills in English and Spanish and that at the end of the course they comprehend all areas that comprise Marketing.
+Market research is visualized as a human activity aimed at satisfying the needs of the consumer through a process of economic, social, cultural, psychological, and political exchange; which affects all types of organizations.
+According to Stanton, "it is a total system of business activities aimed at planning, pricing, promoting, and distributing products and services that meet the needs of current and potential consumers."
+The role of organizations and individuals as participants in this process is discussed.
+The course requires the active participation of students in workshops and activities to develop oral and written communication skills in English and Spanish and by the end of the course they understand all the areas that comprise Marketing.
 3 credits.